trafficparrot/trafficparrot-examples-openshift/README.md

 ![Alt text](images/openshift-jenkins.png?raw=true "Install Jenkins")

-The default values are enough for this example project to work.
+Change the memory to 750Mi, Jenkins is quite memory hungry.
+Accept the default values for everything else.

+NOTE: It is best to wait at least 10 minutes for Jenkins to fully start up the first time.

 ### Import and run the pipeline
 First we need the ability to build Java images: